How To Talk To Your Ex After It’s Over

 Good Reasons to Talk to Your Ex

-- They have a family member that is ill or dying.
+- They have a family member or close friend that is ill or dying and you want to express your concern.

-- You have a specific question or need advice that only your ex would know.
+- You have a specific question or need advice on a subject that only your ex can help with.

-- You need to return something your ex can't live without.
+- You need to return something that is very important to your ex.

 Breakups are always emotional, regardless of whether they were confrontational or something that you both agreed on.
 Raw emotion makes it hard to discern your motives for contacting an ex.